imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 The Script Editor is now usable even if the user updated ImageJ to the daily version.
 Thanks to {% include person content='Rasband' %}.

-The Script Editor offers to {% include bc content='File | Open Recent'%}.
+The Script Editor offers to {% include bc path='File | Open Recent'%}.
 Thanks to Albert Cardona.

 The startup time of the Script Editor was reduced dramatically.

-In the Script Editor, {% include bc content='File | Open'%} will no longer offer to open .class or .jar files.
+In the Script Editor, {% include bc path='File | Open'%} will no longer offer to open .class or .jar files.

 For interoperability, the Script Editor now enforces UTF-8 encoding for both reading and writing files.